gitusercz/SMGC/README.md

 ![24h_fridge run](/resources/Fridge.png)

-Or if you take a look at this graph, you can tell that I woke up at ~5:00 in the morning.
+Or if you take a look at this graph, you can tell that someone opened the fridge at ~5:00 in the morning.
 ![24h_fridge run](/resources/Fridge2.png)